kubesphere/website/content/en/docs/project-user-guide/application-workloads/deployments.md

 9. Select a deployment mode.
 For more information, see [Deployment Mode](../container-image-settings/#deployment-mode).

-10. Click **Next** to go to the next step when you finish setting the container image.
+10. Click **Next** to continue when you finish setting the container image.

 ### Step 4: Mount volumes